-From the political propaganda of the Bayeux Tapestry, World War I soldiers coping with PTSD, and the maps sewn by schoolgirls in the New World, to the AIDS quilt, Hmong story clothes, and pink pussyhats, women and men have used the language of sewing to make their voices heard, even in the most desperate of circumstances.
+This is a globe-spanning history of sewing, embroidery, and the people who have used a needle and thread to make their voices heard.
+From the political propaganda of the Bayeux Tapestry to the pink pussyhats of the Women’s March, women and men have used the language of sewing to make their voices heard, even in the most desperate of circumstances.
 Topics covered include:

 - World War I soldiers coping with PTSD

 - Maps sewn by schoolgirls in the New World

 Clare Hunter, master of the craft, threads her own narrative as she takes us over centuries and across continents—from medieval France to contemporary Mexico and the United States, and from a POW camp in Singapore to a family attic in Scotland—to celebrate the age-old, universal, and underexplored beauty and power of sewing.

 This is a thoughtful work of history and craft, full of little-known stories, and an evocative and moving book about the need we have to tell our story.

 “A celebration of the power of thread … By unpicking the seams of the clothes on our backs, Clare Hunter has brought to light elements of history that have languished in our collective attic for far too long.
 Threads Of Life is a terrific book.”The Herald (Scotland)